Trois Milles River: Geography

 This confluence is located at 14.4 km east of the Pointe aux Pointe-Ouest point of Anticosti Island, at 11.3 km southeast of the shore north of the island and 1.4 km north of Gamache Bay.
 The Trois Milles River empties onto the northeast shore of Lac Saint-Georges, which in turn empties into Gamache Bay which is connected to the Gulf of St. Lawrence.

 Toponymy

-This toponymic designation is based on the fact that the road leading to the airport crosses this watercourse three miles from the center of the village of Port-Menier.
+This toponym is based on the fact that the road leading to the airport crosses this watercourse three miles from the center of the village of Port-Menier.

-The toponym "Rivière Trois Milles" was made official on September 12, 1974, at the "Banque des noms de lieux" de la Commission de toponymie du Québec.
+The toponym "Rivière Trois Milles" was officially recognized on September 12, 1974, in the "Banque des noms de lieux" de la Commission de toponymie du Québec.